This is the face of wonder

 Thank you, Lord.

-3 thoughts on “This is the face of wonder”
+3 responses to “This is the face of wonder”

 Saw your comment on L.L.’s blog.
 I’ll be at Mt.
 Hermon, too.
 I love the idea of a writing conference being held in what I imagine to be a place of great beauty.
 What could be better – writing and redwoods and beach?
 Maybe we’ll meet.